NLPFinalProjectTeam/NLPFinalProject/README.md

 # NLPFinalProject

 This project is based on Python3, implemented basic question generation and question answering.
-For question answering we currently support Yes/No, what and who question implemented by NLTK's NER and POS, we'll use stanford NLP to generate more accurate and various question types with reference resolution in our next stage (this project already includes a standford NLP basic method).
-For question answering currently we simply match the questions with answers that are already generated regarding that article by the number of overlapping words.
-If no match is found, then the article's title is returned as the default answer.
-We'll implement information retrieval method (cosine similarity by word2vec to achieve sentence-level retrieval).
+For question answering we currently support Yes/No, what, who, where, when, how, whom, why question implemented by stanford corenlp.
+Becuase the package we're using for reference resolution uses a deterministic method and after we experimented with it, the accuracy is just unsatisfying so that we don't support coreference resolution currently.
+For question answering, we???.

 # Instructions